Types of Coupons

 Additionally, offers for coupon or discount codes may be available through retailers and manufacturers.

 Coupon or discount codes are most commonly used during the checkout process when buying items online.

-Coupon codes may be obtained in promotional emails received from retailers (brick and mortar or online) that one may subscribe to, various online coupon sites, through social media, or on the online retailer’s website.
+Coupon codes may be obtained in promotional emails received from retailers, various online coupon sites, through social media, or on a retailer’s website.